MatthewDailey/rime-mcp/README.md

 ### Example 1: Coding agent announcements

 ```
-RIME_WHEN_TO_SPEAK="Speak when you complete a multi-file code change."
+"RIME_WHEN_TO_SPEAK": "Always conclude your answers by speaking.",
-RIME_GUIDANCE="Say a 1 sentance overview of the change and list all files that were edited."
+"RIME_GUIDANCE": "Give a brief overview of the answer.
+If any files were edited, list them."
 ```

 ### Example 2: Learn how the kids talk these days